Slow Cooked Turkey Breast

 Ingredients

-- 1 7-8 lb bone in skin on turkey breast
+- 1 7-8 lb bone-in turkey breast (skin intact)

-- 5 tablespoon softened butter divided
+- 6 Tbsp softened butter divided use

-- 1 teaspoon salt
+- 1 tsp salt

-- 1 teaspoon black pepper
+- 1 tsp black pepper

-- 1 rib celery cut into 2 inch pieces
+- 1 rib celery cut into 2-inch pieces

 - 1 small onion quartered

-- 2 bay leaves
+- 2 medium bay leaves

 Instructions